Acidburn0zzz/Online-Privacy-Test-Resource-List/README.md

-## Web Search Engine which can show & inspect the source code
+## Web Search Engine which can show & Inspect the Source Code

 | **Page or Addon** | **Description** | **Collects or sells user data?** | **Requires activated JavaScript**
 | --- | --- | --- | --- |